ppatierno/rhte-2019/modules/02b-cdc-connect-debezium.md

 The `KafkaConnect` CRD uses Kafka Connect image as a base layer and the connector plugins are injected by building new image on top of it.
 The `KafkaConnectS2I` CRD leverages the Source-2-Image OpenShift's feature for handling builds and adding connectors plugin.
 In this workshop we will use `KafkaConnect` for adding the Debezium PostgreSQL plugin connector.
+If you want to use `KafkaConnectS2I`, you can follow [KafkaConnectS2I module](./02-cdc-connect-debezium.md).

 First, we will need to build a image containing desired plugins.
 NOTE: You can skip building image and use prepared one from the `sknot/debezium-connector-postgres:0.9.5.Final`